-Based in Denver, CO, Anna Kaye holds a B.A. from Brandeis University and a Masters of Social Work from Columbia University.
+Anna Kaye holds a B.A. from Brandeis University and a Masters of Social Work from Columbia University.
 Her long career began at the NYC Division of AIDS services (DAS) at the inception of the AIDS epidemic where she worked with people living with HIV and AIDS, helping to connect them to available housing, social and financial services.
 She then served as their training coordinator, and was responsible for developing and delivering a training curriculum for all direct service employees hired by DAS.
 Seeing hundreds of children left behind following their parents’ deaths, Anna assisted with the opening of The Family Center in NYC where she served as the Director of Development, and raised public, private, and corporate funds to assist parents with AIDS and cancer living below the poverty with the process of creating legalized custody plans.
-Over the last 25 years, Anna has held senior positions at the Ad Council and United Way, where she was responsible for building the I READ program, recruiting and training 350 volunteers to commit for 4 years to a reading support program for children in low-income area schools.
+Over the last 25 years, Anna has held senior positions at the Ad Council and United Way.

 Chief Engagement Consultant

-Phyllis Kosminsky is a clinical social worker in private practice and at the Center for Hope in Darien, Connecticut, where her work focuses on grief, loss and trauma.
+Phyllis Kosminsky, the former president of the Association for Death Education and Counseling, is a clinical social worker in private practice and at the Center for Hope in Darien, Connecticut, where her work focuses on grief, loss and trauma.
 Over the past 20 years, Dr. Kosminsky has provided individual counseling to hundreds of bereaved individuals, and has helped many more in bereavement support groups and in the aftermath of traumatic events.
 She has conducted trainings for mental health professionals nationally and internationally in the treatment of normal and problematic grief.
 Her publications include journal articles, book chapters, and the book Getting Back to Life When Grief Won’t Heal (McGraw Hill, 2007) Her book with John R. Jordan, Attachment Informed Grief Therapy: The Clinician’s Guide to Foundations and Applications was published by Routledge in February of 2016.
-Dr. Kosminsky serves on the Board of Directors of the Association for Death Education and Counseling and is a member of the International Work Group on Bereavement and Loss.

 Phyllis Kosminsky, LCSW, PhD